blrobin2/blrobin2.github.io/_posts/2025-02-27-rhythmic-ball-skills-for-perceptual-motor-development.md

 letterboxd_url: https://boxd.it/8XMQAh
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

-* The Lawrence Welk waltz music really helps when you're doing rhythmic ball skills.
+- The Lawrence Welk waltz music really helps when you're doing rhythmic ball skills.
-* Be sure to wear your nicest dress on Activities for Demonstrations Day.
+- Be sure to wear your nicest dress on Activities for Demonstrations Day.